How Spotify Knows What You Want to Hear

 1. Audio Analysis

-The most straightforward part of the Spotify algorithm is the Audio Analysis.
-BaRT looks at the different musical characteristics of the songs you listen to.
-For example, what is the tempo, which instruments are used, and how danceable is the song?
-By comparing these metrics, BaRT can find a pattern and recommend similar music.
-This way, it can also create specific playlists with only upbeat songs or relaxing songs.
-This is ideal if, like me, you have a diverse music taste, but like to listen to certain music genres depending on your mood.
+The simplest part of the Spotify algorithm is audio analysis.
+BaRT looks at the different musical characteristics of the songs you are listening to.
+For example, what is the tempo, what instruments are in the music, how danceable is the song?
+By comparing these statistics, BaRT can find a pattern and recommend similar music.
+In this way, specific playlists can also be created with only upbeat songs or relaxing songs.
+This is ideal if, like me, you have diverse music tastes.

 2. Collaborative Filtering

-The second system is called ‘Collaborative Filtering’.
-The algorithm analyses the behavior of other users who like similar music.
+The second system is called collaborative filtering.
+The algorithm analyzes the behavior of other users who like similar music.
 What kind of songs do other people like?
-Are there new songs you don’t know yet?
-By looking at what other people like, BaRT tries to find music you will probably like.
-So basically, Spotify users are indirectly help each other out in their search for good music.
+Are there any new songs you don’t know yet?
+By looking at what other people like, BaRT tries to find music that you are likely to like, too.
+So basically, Spotify users indirectly help each other in their search for good music.

 3. Natural Language Processing

-The BaRT algorithm ‘understands’ language through Natural Language Processing.
-It can analyze the lyrics and the language the song is written in.
-And just like Google, BaRT can crawl the web.
-With its ability to process language, it can read what people are saying about music on the internet.
-BaRT looks at blog posts, news articles, and social media to see what people are writing about certain artists or songs.
+The BaRT algorithm “understands” language through natural language processing.
+It can analyze lyrics and the language in which the song is written.
+And just like Google, BaRT can crawl the Web.
+With its ability to process language, it can read what people on the Internet are saying about music.
+BaRT looks at blog posts, news articles and social media to see what people are writing about certain artists or songs.
 Do some artists work together?
-Did a certain song get a lot of publicity?
-BaRT uses this information to find new similarities and to promote popular music.
+Did a particular song get a lot of publicity?
+BaRT uses this information to find new deals and promote popular music.

 Do you Have Influence?

-In addition to the three factors mentioned above, you can also influence what BaRT will recommend.
-Your behavior has a big impact.
-Which songs do you skip?
+In addition to the three factors listed above, you yourself can influence what BaRT will recommend.
+After all, your behavior has a lot of impact.
+What numbers do you skip?
 Which songs do you save?
 How often do you repeat a particular song?
 But also: which artists do you follow?
 And it goes even further.
-Spotify keeps track of how long you look at, for example, an artist page or an album.
-After processing this information, BaRT quickly analyzes your behavior and the behavior of people with a similar taste in music and then recommends a song that you can’t say no to.
+Spotify tracks how long you look at an artist page or an album, for example.
+After processing this information, BaRT quickly analyzes your behavior and the behavior of people with similar music tastes to then recommend a song you can’t say no to.

 Final Thoughts

-You may be surprised because of the different kinds of systems and data processing methods of the Spotify algorithm.
-However, BaRT does what it’s supposed to do: offer you a unique music experience.
+You may be puzzled by the different types of systems and data processing methods of the Spotify algorithm.
+But BaRT does what it’s supposed to do: provide you with a unique music experience.
 Personally, I love that you get new music suggestions and you can choose a music list based on mood.
-And when you don’t like a song, you can simply skip it or switch to your own Spotify lists.
-The great thing is that BaRT learns when you change your behavior.
-If you choose other songs, BaRT will notice and will probably integrate it into your new Daily Mixes.
+And when you don’t like a song, you can easily skip it or switch to your own Spotify lists.
+The beauty is that BaRT learns as you change your behavior.
+If you choose different songs, BaRT will notice and probably integrate it into your new Daily Mixes.